Our Team

 Dog

+Stormy joined Redgum Legal & Consulting in July 2023.
 With an unmatched passion for balls, sticks, and walks, Stormy embodies the spirit of determination and persistence.
-When she's not hard at work boosting team morale, Stormy enjoys exploring the great outdoors, perfecting her fetch technique, and curling up for well-earned cuddles.
 Her unwavering loyalty and infectious enthusiasm make her a beloved member of the Redgum team.